This guide provides a platform-independent overview of Couchbase Lite that focuses on what it is and how it works with your data.

 The following diagram illustrates the mobile technology stack:

-This section describes how Couchbase Lite structures and works with data.
+Couchbase Lite handles documents, databases, views and queries, replication, revisions, and the changes feed.
 If you’re familiar with relational databases and SQL, you’ll notice that Couchbase Lite works differently and has its own database terminology.
 The following table compares the terminology:

 |Couchbase Lite Term||Relational / SQL Term|